- Hospital for Large Animals

-A veterinary ophthalmologist, Dr. Stephanie Pumphrey provides medical and surgical treatment to a variety of veterinary patients with eye issues.
-She treats small animals, large animals, exotics, and wildlife species including raptors and other birds.
+Dr. Stephanie Pumphrey joined the Tufts Cummings School of Veterinary Medicine ophthalmology department in 2017.
+She provides medical and surgical treatment to a variety of veterinary patients with eye issues, including not just dogs and cats but horses, camelids, less traditional pets like rabbits and reptiles, and wildlife species including raptors and other birds.
 Commonly treated conditions include cataracts, glaucoma, corneal ulcers, eyelid and eyelash disorders like entropion or distichiasis, and uveitis and other inflammatory diseases.

 Dr. Pumphrey took a less traditional route to her DVM, completing a PhD in American literature prior to applying to veterinary school.
 While a PhD student, she got her first dog, and in spending time with her local veterinarian she realized that veterinary medicine was a better fit for her skills and interests than the humanities.
 During veterinary school she completed several rotations on the ophthalmology service and was attracted to the discipline for its combination of medicine and surgery, and for its obvious impact on the quality of life of its patients.
-She completed her ophthalmology residency at Cummings Veterinary Medical Clinic in 2012 and became board certified the same year.
-After working in private practice for nearly 5 years, Dr. Pumphrey returned to Cummings Veterinary Medical Clinic out of a desire to contribute in the fields of teaching and research as well as clinical medicine.
+She completed her ophthalmology residency at Tufts in 2012 and became board certified the same year.
+After working in private practice for nearly 5 years, Dr. Pumphrey returned to Tufts out of a desire to contribute in the fields of teaching and research as well as clinical medicine.

 Dr. Pumphrey lives nearby with her husband and dogs.
 Her hobbies include hiking, skiing, kayaking, and foraging for mushrooms and other wild foods.